smartGraphQL/PROgraphQL/README.md

 ## GraphQL Query Cost & Depth Complexity Analysis

-The Pro-GraphQL library enables users to limit the depth and complexity of queries to their GraphQL server, preventing resource exhaustion.
+The SmartGraphQL library enables users to limit the depth and complexity of queries to their GraphQL server, preventing resource exhaustion.

 Compatible with Express and Apollo-Server validation rules.